netdata/netdata/packaging/installer/OTHERS.md

 # Other installation methods

 The Netdata team works hard to make Netdata installable on as many systems as possible.
-This page contains instructions for some less common operating systems or those with different installation requirements, in addition to certain machines that require unique configurations.
+This page contains instructions for some less common operating systems or those with different installation requirements, in addition to specific machines that require unique configurations.

 If you're installing Netdata on a Linux system, we recommend you try our [one-line automatic installation](README.md#one-line-installation) or [binary releases](README.md#binary-packages) first.
 If those don't work, you can try the [pre-built static binary](#pre-built-static-binary-for-linux-64-bit) or the [manual installation](MANUAL-INSTALLATION.md).